badge showing QUITTR achievements and positive user feedback

 There are several measurable benefits of masturbation.
 Masturbation engages multiple body systems, including the cardiovascular, endocrine, and nervous systems.
 The engagement of the cardiovascular system helps the body transport nutrients and blood through the body.
 The engagement of the endocrine system helps regulate metabolism and growth in several parts of the body.
 The engagement of the nervous system helps coordinate bodily actions.

 For men, masturbation helps flush and maintain the prostate gland, which produces prostatic fluid that makes up about 20 to 30% of the volume of semen.
-This flushing of the prostate gland significantly reduces the risk of prostate cancer.
+This process is associated with a lower risk of prostate cancer.

 For women, the main benefit of masturbation is that it naturally relieves localized pain, such as that from menstrual cramps.
-Masturbation also strengthens the pelvic floor and maintains natural vaginal elasticity and lubrication.
+Orgasm also engages the pelvic floor muscles and may help maintain vaginal elasticity and lubrication.

 Below, we provide a broader list of the psychological, neurophysiological, physical, and sexual benefits of masturbation:

-• Prostate health (Men): A Harvard University study also found that men who ejaculated 21 or more times per month had a 31% lower risk of developing prostate cancer.
+• Prostate health (Men): A 2016 study from Harvard T.H.
+Chan School of Public Health (Rider et al., European Urology) found that men who ejaculated 21 or more times per month had approximately 20% lower relative risk of developing prostate cancer compared to men who ejaculated 4 to 7 times per month.

 Is It Healthy To Masturbate Once A Week?

 Yes, it is healthy to masturbate once a week.
 By masturbating once a week, you are providing your body with a natural way to relieve tension and boost your mood.
 For men, masturbating weekly helps keep the reproductive system active and clears old fluid from the prostate gland.
-For women, masturbating weekly maintains blood flow to the pelvic area and balances stress hormones.
+For women, sexual arousal and orgasm temporarily increase blood flow to the pelvic area.
+Masturbation may also help reduce stress through the release of endorphins and oxytocin.

 Is It Healthy To Masturbate Every Day?

 Yes, masturbating every day can be healthy for most people, as long as it does not take over their daily schedule or cause physical pain.
-In men, research shows that ejaculating 21 or more times a month lowers the risk of prostate cancer by 31%.
+In men, a 2016 Harvard study found that ejaculating 21 or more times per month is associated with approximately 20% lower risk of prostate cancer.
 In women, masturbating daily can clear away stress and trigger the release of sleep-inducing hormones.

 Daily masturbation may cause some physical side effects, especially if you're too rough or masturbate for too long.
 Examples of side effects from daily masturbation include skin irritation and swelling.

 Men who masturbate daily may also face issues with delayed ejaculation, which makes it hard to climax with a real partner.
-Delayed ejaculation is caused by the body getting accustomed to a specific, often firmer grip during masturbation.
+One contributing factor to delayed ejaculation is habituation to a specific grip or speed during masturbation.
+This pattern is sometimes called idiosyncratic masturbatory style.

 Women who masturbate daily may find their clitoris becoming too sore or temporarily numbed.
-This soreness or numbing is typically caused by the over-stimulation of the clitoris, which has as many as 8,000 nerve endings in the area.
+This soreness or numbing is typically caused by the over-stimulation of the clitoris, which contains more than 10,000 nerve fibers according to a 2022 study by Oregon Health and Science University.

 Masturbating daily can also carry psychological risks if it becomes compulsive.
 Compulsive masturbation is a behavioral addiction, where masturbation becomes an uncontrollable habit that interferes with daily life.